caltechlibrary/CL-web-components/csvtextarea_llm_prompts.md

 The CSVTextarea has a method "appendRow" that adds an row of empty TD at the bottom of the HTML5 table body.
 Set the input fosuc to the first TD in the added row.

 The CSVTextarea has a method "cleanupTable" that looks at each row in the HTML5 table's body and removes it if "isEmptyRow" returns true.
+It should start checking for the empty rows from the bottom and work it's way to the top.

 The CSVTextarea has a method "toCSV" method that returns the HTML5 table's body and a CSV text.
+The toCSV method should use "stringifyCSV"  imported from "./parseCSV.js" to encode the rows array in CSV format.

 The CSVTextarea has a method "fromCSV" that takes CSV text, uses the imported "parseCSV" function and result rows into the HTML5 table body.

 The CSVTextarea has a method "toObjects".
 The method returns a array objects representing each TD in the HTML5 table's body.
 The objects will have the row index, column index and value of the TDs.

 The CSVTextarea has a method "fromObjects".
 The method takes an array of objects that have the row index, column index and value.
 It maps the objects into the HTML5 table body replacing or creating TD has needed.

+When the CSVTextarea's inner TEXTAREA's innerText is an empty string then display the HTML5 table with a single empty row with the same number of cells as the number of column headings.

 CSVTextarea should have methods the correspond to a HTML5 table's methods.